Changing The Conversation

 “This year’s Laureates have designed methods for addressing some of our time’s most basic and pressing questions about how we create long-term sustained and sustainable economic growth,” the Royal Swedish Academy of Sciences said in a statement.

 Change will require a global commitment as well as government intervention.
 The type of commitment that has been demonstrated with the enacting of the Montreal Protocol.

 Actions of Today

 Our approach to sustainable economic growth and environmental sustainability are small steps towards the journey of new ideas.
-Taking small steps today by improving the productivity builds the foundation for the larger changes that will come.
-Experiencing, the direct benefits sustainable economies provides the desire for new ideas.
-Ideas that will encourage science to develop new methods of providing cleaner more reliable energy as well as the commitment globally to prevent the dire predictions of continued climate change.
+Taking small steps today by improving productivity builds the foundation for more extensive changes that will come.
+Experiencing, the direct benefits of sustainable economies promulgate the desire for new ideas.
+Ideas that will encourage scientists to develop new methods of providing a cleaner more reliable energy; as well as, the commitment globally to prevent the dire predictions of continued climate change.

 The Planet is Changing